xLeviadeer/MCLCE-Texture-Builder/README.md

 *internal only*, holds all debug functions
 #### Read.py
 Holds functions for reading databases, images, etc.
+#### Sheet.py
+Sheet extraction class, used for handling (copy, pasting) parts of an image which is a sheet/atlas of multiple textures
 #### SizingImage.py
 Extends/Replaces PIL's Image class to allow upscaling and downscaling of images
 #### SupportedTypes.py
 A list of supported types and supported versions the program will run
+#### Test_BracketRandom.py
+*internal only*, a test file for different implementations of BracketRandom
 #### TextureCreator.py
 Module to create and write textures.
 #### Utility.py